Chalarangelo/30-seconds-of-php/snippets/result2Map.md

 ### result2Map

-return a map using the given field as key
+Return a map using the given field as key.

 ```php
 function result2Map($result, $field = 'id')